GlobalSport/state-decorator/README.md

   );
 }

-// Components deeper in the component tree...
+// Component deeper in the component tree...

+import { StoreContext } from 'stores/MyStore';

 function Title() {
   // extracts the "title" slice